 Gay Clubs in Playa Del Carmen

-Some tourist do find this bar but you should not be limited to just this bar.
+Some tourists do find this bar, but you should not be limited to just this bar.
 The truth is many bars and clubs in Playa are mixed and many are 20-25% gay.
 For more about gay Playa Del Carmen see our complete guide here.

 How much are covers at clubs?